Hoopie/versionBump/README.md

   - run on schedule
 - No direct commits to main
   - all change should be raise via a PR
-- Verion detail is file based
+- Version detail is file based
-  - 3 segement version major.minor.build
+  - 3 segment version major.minor.build
-  - build will be incremented automattically (build = build + 1)
+  - build will be incremented automatically (build = build + 1)
-  - developers bump the major.minor sgements as needed
+  - developers bump the major.minor segments as needed
 - Creates Release Branch (not tag)
   - create a release branch named as per current version in file
 - Bump Main via PR